ansys/pyansys/doc/source/supported_versions.rst

 * Light blue Python versions are currently supported.
 * Dark blue Python versions are upcoming Python releases for which support is expected in the future.

+Some extra remarks:

+* The length of the Python version boxes is indicative of the support duration according to the SPEC-0 policy.
+* The color of the Python version boxes is indicative of the PyAnsys metapackage current support.

 .. mermaid::
    :caption: Python versions supported by SPEC-0 policy (red line) and PyAnsys Python versions supported (color coded)
    :alt: Python versions supported by SPEC-0 policy (red line) and PyAnsys Python versions supported (color coded)